spear-sim/spear/docs/content_guidelines.md

 ```
 my_actor_0000
-└── StaticMeshComponent                # Each StaticMeshActor has an immutable root component named "StaticMeshComponent".
+└── StaticMeshComponent                # Each StaticMeshActor has a root component named "StaticMeshComponent".
     |                                  #
     |                                  # If the StaticMeshActor is composed of multiple StaticMeshComponents,
     |                                  # the additional StaticMeshComponents can be added as children of the